Kaprizov gets hat trick as Wild thump Blues 6-2, even series

 Frederic Gaudreau and Kaprizov scored on the power play for the Wild, who went 0 for 6 with the man advantage in their 4-0 defeat in Game 1 and were 1 for 9 against the Blues over three regular-season losses.
 The Wild beat their Central Division rival in regulation for only the third time in 16 games since the Blues won the Stanley Cup in 2019.

-The Blues, who lost defenseman Robert Bortuzzo to injury after he blocked a shot with the side of his face in the first period, didn’t score on Wild goalie Marc-Andre Fleury until Jordan Kyrou’s rebound midway through the second on a power play.
+The Blues didn’t score on Minnesota goalie Marc-Andre Fleury until Jordan Kyrou’s power-play goal midway through the second period.
+They lost defenseman Robert Bortuzzo to injury after he blocked a shot with the side of his face in the first.

+“Once you know it hit him in the head, obviously that’s really scary,” St. Louis defenseman Colton Parayko said.
+“As a teammate and a friend, it’s tough to see.
+Hope he feels better.”

 Vladimir Tarasenko had a goal and an assist for the Blues, who host Game 3 in St. Louis on Friday night.

-Eriksson Ek broke Husso’s scoreless streak at 69:33 when he scored on Minnesota’s first on-target shot.
+Eriksson Ek broke Blues goalie Ville Husso’s shutout streak at 69:33 when he scored on Minnesota’s first on-target shot.
 After Bortuzzo’s stick broke on a clearing attempt, Jordan Greenway grabbed the puck and — passing it right past the defenseless Bortuzzo — fed Eriksson Ek on the sweet spot of his stick for the one-timer.

+“It was obviously super important for us to get that momentum to get kind of feeling good about the game,” Kaprizov said through a translator.
+“I think the fans were into it right away.”

+Kaprizov, the precocious Russian star who set franchise records this season with 47 goals and 108 points, gave the Wild a 5-2 lead with a slick tap-in of Mats Zuccarello’s pass on the rush.
+He added an empty-netter with 7:08 left after Berube pulled Husso in a last-ditch effort.

 The Wild kept the same power-play lineup after their Game 1 struggle, and Gaudreau delivered on the first opportunity.
 After Justin Faulk was called for high-sticking, Husso left a juicy rebound of Jonas Brodin’s slap shot out front that Gaudreau knocked in.